-Ivy Tech CINS 101 MOS Certification
+DIGITAL APPLICATIONS & RESPONSIBILITY COURSE #452801/452811 Ivy Tech CINS 101 3 credits

+MOS Certification

 Do you know how to get around on the computer to 'get the job done,' but it takes you way too long?
 This course might be for you.
-Adv Computer Applications teaches students to use computers to get things done on the job, or just everyday life.
+Advanced Computer Applications teaches students to use computers to get things done on the job, or just everyday life.
 Students develop their skills with word processing, spreadsheets, presentations, and databases, but they also work on speed.
 Using the computer should be quick and easy so you have more time in your day.
 Learn what it means to be a good digital citizen and how to use technology for life.
 This class is dual-credit, and students have the opportunity to earn industry level MOS Certifications in Microsoft Word, Excel, Access, and PowerPoint for free!